If you can't find the life insurance policy of a deceased loved one, there are several ways to broaden a search.

 Here are documents you can review, agencies and people you can contact, and services to find a lost life insurance policy.

-- Insurance-related documents: Even if you can't find the life insurance policy, you might be able to find the name of the life insurance agent who sold the policy.
-You might even find a trail through the agent that sold an auto or home insurance policy.
+- Other insurance documents: Even if you can't find the life insurance policy, you might be able to find the name of the life insurance agent who sold the policy.
+You might even find a trail through the insurance agent that sold an auto or home insurance policy.
 That agent may know which company sold it.

-- Life insurance applications: Finding one policy could be helpful in locating others, if the deceased had more than one policy.
-Applications are typically attached to the back of a policy and may list of other policies owned at the time of the application.
+- Life insurance applications: Finding another policy could be helpful in locating others, if the deceased had more than one policy.
+Applications are typically attached to the back of a policy and may list other policies owned at the time of the application.

-- Bank statements: Look for any payments (automated withdrawals or checks) to life insurance companies.
+- Bank statements: Look for payments (automated withdrawals or checks) to life insurance companies.

 - Mail: Keep an eye out for life insurance statements or bills in the deceased person's mail.
-If it was billed annually and recently paid, you may have to wait up to a year for the next bill to arrive.
+If the policy was billed annually and recently paid, you may have to wait up to a year for the next bill to arrive.

-- Financial advisors: The person's accountants, investment advisors, attorneys or other financial professionals may know about the existence of life insurance policies.
+- Financial advisors: A person's accountant, investment advisor, attorney or other financial professional might know about the existence of life insurance policies.

-- Employer: Call the deceased person's employer to find out if they had a group life insurance policy through work.
+- Employer: Call the deceased’s employer to find out if they had a group life insurance policy through work.
 Note that group life insurance policies generally end on the last day of work.
 If the deceased person had left the job, it's unlikely there will be workplace life insurance.

 - Banks: There could be a policy copy in a safe deposit box at a bank.
 You'll need to be the estate executor to check the safe deposit box.
 You can also ask the bank if the deceased person purchased any life insurance policies through them.

-- Unclaimed Property Office: When a life insurance company's policyholder has died but they can't locate any beneficiaries, they will turn the money over to the state's unclaimed property office.
+- State unclaimed property office: When a life insurance company suspects a policyholder has died but they can't locate the beneficiaries, eventually it will turn the money over to the state's unclaimed property office.
 A good place to start is the National Association of Unclaimed Property Administrators.

-Services to find a lost life insurance policy:
+Use services to find a lost life insurance policy

-- MIB Group: For a $75 fee, the MIB Group offers a Policy Locator Service.
+- MIB Group: For a $75 fee, MIB Group offers a Policy Locator Service.
 More than 400 insurance companies use MIB Group to verify information in life insurance applications.
 MIB's database contains information on certain individual life insurance policies and goes back to Jan.
 1, 1996.
-Policies older than that won't be in the database, nor will guaranteed issue life insurance policies or small policies ($100,000 and below).
+Policies sold before that won't be in the database, nor will guaranteed issue life insurance policies or small policies ($100,000 and below).